To Mail or Not to Mail?

 Written by: Alice Witherow, Director of Sales & Marketing, DocuSend.

 That Is the Question to Ask Yourself about Sending Invoices

-In the world of electronic delivery, it’s tempting to use email, as it’s a fast, efficient and cost-effective way to communicate with your customers and distribute documents to them.
-But is it secure, does it even get to the inbox, and is it being read?
-When it comes to sending important financial documents, such as invoices and billing statements, more contemplation is needed.
+In the world of electronic delivery, it’s tempting to always use email, as it’s a fast, efficient and cost-effective way to communicate with your customers and distribute documents to them.

 Mailing invoices does come with a cost component.
-But using a cloud-based mailroom service such as DocuSend will keep your costs down while ensuring your documents are delivered and opened in a timely manner.
+But using a cloud-based mailroom service such as DocuSend will keep your costs down while ensuring that your documents are delivered in a timely manner.
 In fact, you’ll save money off using internal resources to mail.
 Our research shows that it costs a small business at least $1.50 to print, stuff and stamp mail internally.
 So why not outsource it to a company that can do all the work for almost half the cost?
-It’s a small price to pay to accommodate your customers request for a printed bill as well as guarantee that your invoice is opened and paid promptly.
+It’s a winning proposition all around – you accommodate your customers’ request for a printed bill as well as encourage them to open your invoice so they pay it promptly.

 When faced with the question “To mail or not to mail,” using US Mail is the best answer!